animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-These three annotations are the Spring application developer’s starting point when working with {data-store-name}.
+These three annotations are the Spring application developer’s starting point when working with GemFire.

 </div>